 Supportive tissue consists of the bone and cartilage tissue.
 Chondrocytes are found in cartilage: They are cells with a shape ranging from round to oval, containing much glycogen and occasionally fat droplets.
 Chondrocytes evolve and regenerate until a person reaches the age of adolescence; adult chondrocytes lose the ability to proliferate.
 This is why in a specimen they are usually seen in isogenous groups.
 Such tightly packed chondrocytes are called “chondrons”.
 Chondrocytes are responsible for the matrix formation.
 This can be observed by looking at the dark chondron color, which is called territorial matrix or basophilic ring: it consists of newly formed matrix and stains darker due to its basophilic properties.

 When viewed in a light microscope, chondrocytes are already dead, since the specimen staining is a very slow procedure.
 As a consequence, cellular nuclei are often shrunken and deformed.
-Additional artefacts that may be present are the so called lacunae, which are formed by leaked cytoplasm.
+Additional artifacts that may be present are the so-called lacunae, which are formed by leaked cytoplasm.

 In a light microscope, the fibers of the cartilage are often masked and, therefore, not visible: This is due to their homogenous distribution between the aggrecans.
 Distinguishable refractive properties cease to exist.
 However, in aged cartilage, these fibers may be unmasked—a sign of degeneration, otherwise called “asbestoid fibers”.